 Canada’s First Woman Lawyer

 The legal pioneer for women was Clara Brett Martin: the first female lawyer in Canada.
 She began her long journey towards becoming a lawyer in the late 1800s.
-At the time, the Canadian government barred women from being lawyers and prohibited from voting.
+At the time, the Canadian government barred women from being lawyers and prohibited them from voting.
 (As well as from being legislators, coroners, judges or jurors.)

 But Clara helped pave the way to change.
 Born in 1874, Toronto’s Trinity College accepted Clara in 1888.
 (After graduating at age 16 with a Bachelor of Arts in Mathematics).
 She applied for student membership with the Law Society of Upper Canada in 1891.
 She required this before she could embark on her mandatory articling that would entitle her to practice in law.